 As we bear witness to the inevitable spread of COVID-19, a contract question is unlikely the first thought that comes to mind.
 But, as more and more events are cancelled and businesses shut their doors an interesting issue arises.
-For those with travel plans or hotel reservations or contractors engaged for services, is there any way to cancel the contracts and avoid termination fees?
+For those with commercial leases, travel plans or hotel reservations, or contractors engaged for services, is there any way to cancel the contracts and avoid termination fees?

 The force majeure provision is often included in contracts but seldom negotiated.
 Without a force majeure provision, the contract doctrines of “frustration of purpose” or “impossibility” would be the basis to argue that performance should be excused.
 These doctrines, however, apply only in narrow situations such as where performance is physically impossible or when performance is made so difficult or expensive the benefits a party expects to receive are eliminated.
 By including a force majeure provision in the contract parties can expand the contract doctrines of “impossibility” or “frustration of purpose” beyond what the common law provides.

 The term “force majeure” originates from French civil law, and translates to “superior force.”
 It operates to relieve a party of contractual obligations where performance is impaired due to events outside the party’s control.
 Often a force majeure provision includes language requiring the affected party to recommence performance once the force majeure event ends, thus a party is not excused from performance entirely.